 - JourneyEd - an educational software reseller carrying a number of popular titles.

 - CDW - a national, web-based technology reseller with a large, defined area for educational customers.

-- Microsoft Imagine (previously known as 'Dreamspark') - The Imagine program allows students and faculty to freely download and use Windows, Microsoft server products, Visual studio and other Microsoft programs.
+- Azure Dev Tools for Teaching (previously known as 'Dreamspark' and 'Microsoft Imagine') - This program allows students and faculty to freely download and use Windows, Microsoft server products, Visual studio and other Microsoft programs.
 For more details see https://lts.lehigh.edu/services/imagine.